Timewize

 Point 01

-A custom tool becomes worth it when the same bottleneck keeps showing up in quoting, job handoff, admin, reporting, or lead handling.
+A purpose built tool is worth it when the same bottleneck keeps showing up in quoting, handoff, admin, reporting, or lead handling.

-If the team is repeatedly copying information around or chasing the same status updates every week, that is a sign the workflow is being held together manually instead of structurally.
+If the team keeps copying information or chasing updates, the workflow is held together by manual effort.

 Point 02

-Most businesses should start by checking whether a good existing tool already solves the problem.
+Most businesses should check whether an existing tool solves the problem first.

-But there is a point where forcing the business into someone else's software creates more admin than it saves.
+Forcing the business into someone else's software can create more admin than it saves.

 Point 03